JeanRibes/gemini-ghost/README.md

-In my little corner of cyberspace, there has been so much attention lavished on Gemini so quickly that I can't now remember (it's only been a week!) exactly where I first heard or read about it, but it was probably one of Chris Were, HexDSL and Uoou, who have produced some of the best videos on the subject.
+In my little corner of cyberspace, there has been so much attention lavished on Gemini so quickly that I can't now remember (it's only been a week!) exactly where I first heard or read about it, but it was probably one of Chris Were, HexDSL or Uoou, who have produced some of the best videos on the subject.

 # Specification, I don't need no stinkin' specification

-Seriously though, the spec is obviously vital; none of the fun that people are having with servers and browsers and reading and writing content would be possible without the Gemini protocol.
+Seriously though, the spec is obviously vital; none of the fun that people are having with servers and browsers and reading and writing would be possible without the Gemini protocol.

-However, minimal as it is, there are parts of the spec that I simply do not need, for the time being at least.
+However, minimal as it is, there are parts of the spec that I do not need and, as result, I have simply not implemented them.
 If I have overlooked anything essential, however, do please let me know.

 ## Input

-I don't envision using input for anything, and to be honest I've not yet thought about how to implement this.
+I have no use for input at the moment and, to be honest, I am not entirely sure how it should work.

 ## Redirects